dan-fritchman/Thesis/content.md

 These `e()` values are also most common in multiplication expressions, to create `Prefixed` values in "floating point" style such as `11 * e(-9)`.

-### Exporting and Importing
+### VLSIR Import \& Export

-Hdl21's primary import/ export format is [VLSIR](https://github.com/Vlsir/Vlsir).
-VLSIR is a binary ProtoBuf-based format with support for a variety of industry-standard formats and tools.
-The `hdl21.to_proto()` function converts an Hdl21 `Module` or group of `Modules` into VLSIR `Package`.
-The `hdl21.from_proto()` function similarly imports a VLSIR `Package` into a namespace of Hdl21 `Modules`.
+Hdl21's hardware data model is designed to be serialized to and deserialized from the VLSIR `circuit` and `spice` schemas.
+A `to_proto` function converts an Hdl21 `Module` or group of `Modules` into VLSIR circuit `Package`.
+A corresponding `from_proto` function similarly imports a VLSIR `Package` into a namespace of Hdl21 `Modules`.

 Exporting to industry-standard netlist formats is a particularly common operation for Hdl21 users.
-The `hdl21.netlist()` function uses VLSIR to export any of its supported netlist formats.
+Hdl21 wraps VLSIR's netlisting capabilities and options in a `netlist` module and function, exposing all of VLSIR's supported netlist formats.

 ```python
 import sys